nasa-fornax/fornax-documentation/documentation/writing_cloud_optimized.md

 ## 7. Optimize for Memory Usage (Memory Profiling)

 Memory profiling is a technique that helps track and understand how much {term}`memory <RAM>` your code uses during execution.
-By identifying memory bottlenecks, you can optimize your code to handle larger datasets or reduce cloud resource costs.
+By identifying memory bottlenecks, you can optimize your code to handle larger datasets or reduce cloud resource usage.

 ### Memory Profiling Methods for Jupyter Notebooks